 Adenium obesum is also known as Desert Rose.

 This small, hardy, easy to grow succulent tree hails from the dogbane family in Arabia and Africa.
 It is also a popular ornamental in the United States.

-The tree grows on its own to reach about 3’ – 5’ feet tall producing lovely (sometimes fragrant) pink, white, red, or black flowers with thick, glossy leaves and a bulbous base.
+The tree grows on its own to reach about 3’ – 5’ feet tall producing lovely (sometimes fragrant) pink, white, red, or black trumpet shaped flowers with thick, glossy leaves and a bulbous base.
 Check out the Black Adenium for bonsai.

 Desert Rose Adenium obesum is very popular as a common ornamental house plant, but is often trained as a bonsai plant!